 You can check your National Insurance record online to see:

-- any National Insurance credits you have received
+any National Insurance credits (external link) you have received

-Your online record does not cover how much State Pension you’re likely to get.
+Your online record does not cover how much State Pension you are likely to get (external link).

 Before You Start